Kucherov, Lightning top Flyers for 10th straight win

 Goalie Andrei Vasilevskiy recorded his NHL-best 32nd win -- and eighth straight -- by stopping 30 shots.
 Alex Killorn, Cedric Paquette and Carter Verhaeghe also tallied for Tampa Bay.
 Kucherov returned for the Lightning after missing a game with a lower-body injury.
 Steven Stamkos, who missed the previous three games with a lower-body injury, recorded two assists.

-Ivan Provorov, James van Reimsdyk, and Claude Giroux scored for the Flyers.
+Ivan Provorov, James van Riemsdyk and Claude Giroux scored for the Flyers.
 Goalie Carter Hart made 19 saves.
 Philadelphia lost its seventh straight (0-4-3) against Tampa, dating back to January 2018.

 Early in the first, Killorn attempted a shot from a bad angle to Hart's left, but the puck bounced off defenseman Provorov's skate and right back to Killorn.
 The Lightning wing then popped in his 22nd goal of the season at 3:17.
 The home side's third line made it 2-0 at 14:55 when Pat Maroon stole the puck behind the Flyers' goal and dished it over to Tyler Johnson, who found Paquette alone in front of Hart for his sixth goal.